Griffy92/Pocket-Palette/README.md

 * License
 * Contributing
 * Contact
+<br><br>
 ## 📄 General Info
 Pocket Palette is a web-based application that offers a platform for exploring artistic concepts like painting, pixel drawing, and Etch A Canvas.
 With a focus on user interactions and practical artistic expression, Pocket Palette enables users to effortlessly unleash their creativity by creating, drawing, and manipulating shapes, lines, and a diverse palette of colors on a virtual canvas.
 By utilizing modern web technologies, such as Supabase and JavaScript frameworks like React, Pocket Palette delivers an immersive and feature-rich drawing experience.

-This project is a collaborative effort led by Dom, Karen, Riley, Roxanne & Stuart.
-It is our 3rd project as part of the General Assembly Software Engineering Immersive course.
-Our aim was to embrace a challenging endeavor that would elevate our skills and knowledge in the field of web development.
+This project, led by Dom, Karen, Riley, Roxanne, and Stuart, is a collaborative effort representing our third undertaking within the General Assembly Software Engineering Immersive course.
+With the aim of embracing a challenging endeavor that elevates our skills and knowledge in web development, our diverse team, spanning three different time zones, effectively collaborates to ensure continuous progress on the project.
+<br><br>
 ## 🦾 Built With
 [![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)](https://reactjs.org/)